-NOTICE IS HEREBY GIVEN that the Annual Meeting of the Shareholders of Northeast Bancorp, a Maine corporation (the "Company"), will be held at the Martindale Country Club located at 527 Beech Hill Road, Auburn, Maine on Tuesday, November 14, 2000, at 6:00 p.m., local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2002 Annual Meeting of the Shareholders of Northeast Bancorp, a Maine corporation (the "Company"), will be held at the Martindale Country Club located at 527 Beech Hill Road, Auburn, Maine on Tuesday, November 12, 2002, at 6:00 p.m., local time, to consider and act on the following matters:

-- To elect twelve directors to serve on the Board of Directors of the Company; - 2.
-To ratify the appointment of Baker Newman & Noyes, Limited Liability Company, as the Company's independent auditors for the fiscal year ending June 30, 2001; and - 3.
-To transact such other business as may properly come before the meeting or adjournment thereof.
+- 1. Election of eleven directors to serve as members of the Board of Directors of the Company; - Ratification of the appointment of Baker Newman & Noyes, Limited Liability Company, as the Company's independent auditors for the fiscal year ending June 30, 2003; and - 3.
+Such other business as may properly come before the meeting or adjournment thereof.

-Only shareholders of record at the close of business on September 27, 2000 are entitled to receive notice of, and to vote at, the Annual Meeting or any adjournments thereof.
-Each shareholder, even though he or she may presently intend to attend the Annual Meeting, is requested to execute and date the enclosed proxy card and to return it without delay in the enclosed postage-paid envelope.
-Any shareholder present at the Annual Meeting may withdraw his or her proxy and vote in person on each matter brought before the Annual Meeting.
+Only shareholders of record at the close of business on September 25, 2002 are entitled to receive notice of, and to vote at, the Annual Meeting or any adjournments thereof.
+Each shareholder, even though he or she may presently intend to attend the Annual Meeting, is requested to sign and date the accompanying proxy card and return it without delay in the enclosed postage-paid envelope.
+Any Shareholder present at the Annual Meeting may withdraw his or her proxy and vote in person on each matter brought before the Annual Meeting.